BarreraJulian/BarreraJulian/README.md

 # 💫 About Me:
 I'm a 17-year-old programmer based in the United States.

+I began my programming journey by creating games on Roblox using their programming language, Lua.
+I found success in making "Criminal Tycoon" which ammased close to 9 million visits and generated close to $2,000 in revenue.

 🔭 I’m currently learning Python <br>
 🌱 I'm looking for all the ways to improve daily <br>
 🎓 Pursuing a Bachelor's in Computer Science <br>